 ENGL 136 SCIENCE FICTION AND FANTASY (3 OR 5)

-This course introduces students to the genres of sciencefiction and fantasy, focusing upon major themes and how speculative fiction addresses contemporary human concerns.
+This course offers a survey of the genres of sciencefiction and fantasy, focusing upon major themes and how speculative fiction addresses contemporary human concerns.
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
 (Hw)